 When cooking this dish, keep in mind that the consistency of the refried beans can be adjusted by adding more or less broth.
 If you prefer a thicker, chunkier texture, use less broth.

 For a smoother, creamier consistency, add more broth.
 Additionally, feel free to experiment with different spices and herbs to customize the flavor profile to your liking.
 You could also stir in some coconut milk or cream for added richness and a hint of sweetness.
 Don’t be afraid to adjust the ingredients based on what you have on hand; this dish is versatile and forgiving.
 If you’re looking for a refreshing drink to pair alongside, check out our easy smoothie recipe tutorial for a quick, healthy option!
+You can also top the dish with fresh herbs, a drizzle of olive oil, or a sprinkle of your favorite seeds for added texture and flavor.
+To complete the meal, consider preparing an easy smoothie recipe for summer that complements the dish’s flavors while keeping things light and refreshing.
+Whether it’s a tropical fruit blend or a classic berry mix, the smoothie will be the perfect balance to your savory creation!

 Enjoy your homemade refried beans!